fullstackdevlop/react-interview-questions/README.md

 ### How React App Load and Display the components in browser?

+When a React application is loaded and rendered in the browser, the following sequence of events typically occurs:

+- **Initial Rendering:** The browser loads the HTML file containing the root div element.
+- **ReactDOM.render():** The entry point of the React application (usually index.js) calls `ReactDOM.render()` method, passing the root component (e.g., <App />) and the target DOM element (the root div element).
+- **Component Tree Construction:** React starts constructing the component tree by creating an instance of the root component (<App />).
+- **Render Phase:** Once the component tree is constructed, React enters the render phase.
+The `render()` method or the functional component **returns** a React element describing what should be rendered on the screen.
+- **Reconciliation:** After the render phase, React performs reconciliation, which is the process of comparing the newly rendered React elements with the previously rendered elements.
+- **Commit Phase:** React applies the calculated changes to the DOM, making the necessary updates to the browser's rendered output.
+- **Browser Painting:** After React updates the DOM, the browser repaints the updated portions of the UI on the screen.

 ### What are the difference between React and Angular?

 React and Angular both are used to create single page UI application using components.